yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

 :white_check_mark: 3.
 What Is JSX ?
-> - JSX stands for JavaScript XML.
+> - JSX stands for `JavaScript XML`.
-> - JSX is not JavaScript nor HTML, is an XML/HTML like extension to JavaScript.
+> - JSX is `not JavaScript nor HTML, is an XML/HTML like extension` to JavaScript.
 > - JSX as a syntax sugar for calling React.createElement().
-> - Instead of putting JavaScript into HTML, JSX allows us to put HTML into JavaScript, then Babel will transform these expressions into actual JavaScript code.
+> - Instead of putting JavaScript into HTML, JSX allows us to `put HTML into JavaScript`, then Babel will transform these expressions into actual JavaScript code.
 > - Examples : <br/>
  (1) Return one element https://jsfiddle.net/yschen25/29xrnmtw/ <br/>
  (2) Self-closing tags https://jsfiddle.net/yschen25/8g0w7thy/ <br/>